meltingcore/bg/meal-mayhem/Rules.md

 ### Action Cards

 Can be played with either offensive or defensive effect.
 Offensive effects are used to disrupt opponents.
 Defensive effects benefit the players themselves.
+When you decide to play an action card offensively you chose a player and put the card in front of them faced down.
+It is only revealed when it's their turn to play.
+They can either block the action or let it happen.

-Each deck has the same 10 action cards as follows (Offensive [O] and Defensive [D]):
+The action cards are as follows (Offensive [O] and Defensive [D]):

 - **Blocking** (x3)
   - [O] Block Action - Prevent an opponent from playing an action card.